-8. Venue is properly in the Southern District of Florida pursuant to 28 U.S.C. \$1391(b) because Plaintiffs' claims arose in Broward County, Florida, which is located in the Southern District of Florida.

-9. Philip and April Schentrup have complied with and exhausted all applicable presuit notice requirements of the Federal Tort Claims Act.
-More than six months before the filing of this complaint, the FBI received the Plaintiffs' Notice of Claim.
-The FBI did not issue a formal denial of the Plaintiffs' claim within six months, and thus the claim was deemed denied in November of 2018.
+- 8. Venue is properly in the Southern District of Florida pursuant to 28 U.S.C. §1391(b) because Plaintiffs' claims arose in Broward County, Florida, which is located in the Southern District of Florida. - 9.
+Plaintiffs have complied with and exhausted all applicable pre-suit notice requirements of the Federal Tort Claims Act.
+More than six months before the filing of this complaint, the FBI received Plaintiffs' Notice of Claim.
+The FBI did not issue a formal denial of Plaintiffs' claim within six months, and thus the claim was deemed denied in or around February 26, 2019.